Typsium/alchemist/lib.typ

 ///   fragment($C(C H_3)_3$)
 /// })
 ///```)
+/// Empty fragments are also possible.
+They can be useful to draw charges and lewis structures without drawing carbons.
+In this case, the fragment is invisible and won't take any space in the drawing.
+However, it can still be linked to other fragments and hooks and it can still have lewis structures.
+See @lewis for more details about lewis structures.
+/// #example(```
+/// #skeletize(config: (debug: false), {
+///   single(angle:1)
+///   fragment("", lewis: (
+///     lewis-double(angle: 90deg),
+///   ))
+///   single(angle: -1)
+///   fragment("", lewis: (
+///     lewis-double(angle: -90deg),
+///   ))
+///   single(angle:1)
+///   fragment("E")
+/// })
+/// ```)
+///
 /// - name (content): The name of the fragment.
 It is used as the cetz name of the fragment and to link other fragments to it.
 /// - links (dictionary): The links between this fragment and previous fragments or hooks.
 The key is the name of the fragment or hook and the value is the link function.
 See @links.
 ///